 Education and tools for those facing an unplanned pregnancy or wanting to become a better parent.
-Network offices in New Carlisle, Springfield, an Fairborn offer services such as: One-on-one mentoring and classes for singles, groups and couples; Adoption and abortion alternative information; Education on pregnancy and parenting; Equal support for moms and dads, and an "Earn While You Learn" parent education program where you can earn material necessities for your children like cribs, car seats, diapers and wipes.
+Network offices in New Carlisle, Springfield, an Fairborn offer services such as: one-on-one mentoring and classes for singles, groups and couples; adoption and abortion alternative information; education on pregnancy and parenting; equal support for moms and dads, and an "Earn While You Learn" parent education program where parents can earn material necessities for your children like cribs, car seats, diapers and wipes.

 A proactive in-school program for middle and high school teens that focuses on: developing healthy relationships, character building, and the realities and consequences of engaging in at-risk behaviors.
 Topics include: sexual activity, drug and alcohol abuse and teen dating violence.

 One-on-one, group, virtual, and team mentoring by caring adults to reach and influence today's youth that includes a multi-faceted program where mentors use social-emotional skills to work with youth of all backgrounds and ages.
 Ages range from 4th grade to 12th grade and include public school youth, as well as Juvenile Detention Center and Clark County Technical School youth.